markovmodel/molPX/doc/source/index.rst

 Download and Install
 =====================

-At the moment, cloning or downloading the `source from github <https://github.com/gph82/projection_explorer>`_ is the only option to get projX.
+At the moment, cloning or downloading the `source from github <https://github.com/gph82/projection_explorer>`_ is the only option to get molpx.
 After that, just cd to the directory ``projection explorer`` and issue

     >>> python setup.py install